What is the secret to keeping your pet healthy?

 For example, dogs fearful or nervous in the exam room often present with diseases related to the kidney, such as renal failure or arthritis.
-Instead of waiting for an ailment to occur and then treating it, TCVM emphasizes prevention through a healthy and balanced life.

 TCVM for Dogs

 Used together, Western and Eastern medicine enhance health and wellbeing in your dog far more than using either alone.

 Acupuncture and herbal medicine might be an option Or, laser therapy with fish oil.

 Disease in Cats

-Eastern and alternative medicine provides alternative options for ailments such as cat allergies, cat cancer and cat urinary problems and renal failure.
+Eastern and alternative medicine provide alternative options for ailments such as cat allergies, cat cancer, and cat urinary problems, and renal failure.

 Alternative Medicine for Cats

-For example, pheromonatherapy is a growing trend.
+pheromonatherapy is a growing trend.
 Pheromone therapy manages many common stress-related behaviors in pets, without pharmaceuticals or dangerous side effects.